Sialitech/label-siali/docs/source/guide/persistent_storage.md

 ## Set up Microsoft Azure Storage

-Create a Microsoft Azure Storage container to use as persistent storage with Label Studio.
+Create a Microsoft Azure Storage container to use as persistent storage with Siali Label.

 ### Create a Storage container